Transferring medical equipment: facts to know

 There are no two ways about this: moving medical equipment does not come cheap.
 It costs extra to move heavy items, items that are hard to carry or disassemble, sensitive items, valuable items… All of which medical equipment is.
 So you should expect to pay more for the move than an average business owner or residential family.
 Still, the services of the right movers are more than worth it.
 A relocation will still cost you less than having to replace all the equipment you own due to mishandling!

 Even with the best movers on your side, things can go wrong.
 Medical equipment is extremely sensitive and very easy to damage during a move.
-So it’s very important to invest in good insurance.
-You should not rely on basic coverage offered by all moving companies.
-Instead, talk to your movers about full coverage insurance and look into third party insurance for medical equipment specifically as well.
+So it’s very important to invest in good coverage.
+You should not rely on basic valuation offered by all moving companies.
+Instead, talk to your movers about full coverage valuation and look into third-party valuation coverage for medical equipment specifically as well.
 That way, even if something does happen, at least you will be able to replace the damaged equipment with no financial loss.

 You will need to prepare in advance

 Even though you won’t be moving the equipment yourself, you will still need to make some preparations before your movers arrive:

 - plan ahead: be prepared for moving day, close down your practice and refer your patients to other medical centers in the area, be present and have some staff with you to assist movers and answer their questions and overall don’t leave things to chance